ekedonald/1-Linux-Practice-Project/README.md

 ![cp_command2](./images/6.%20cp%20command2.png)

-* To copy the content of a file to a new file in the same directory, enter cp followed by the source file and the destination file as show below:
+* To copy the content of a file to a new file in the same directory, enter cp followed by the source file and the destination file as shown below:

 ```bash
 cp sim1.txt sim4.txt